 Your key to greater efficiency: sensors with IO-Link in Flex Hybrid technology.
 These make planning, commissioning, and operating your plants easier, faster and more flexible.
 For existing analog plants, Flex-Hybrid means easier programming, sensor changes with “plug-and-play”, and if you upgrade to IO-Link control at some point, the sensors are changed over just by plugging them in.

-We have summarized in an overview brochure how we at Anderson-Negele can support you in optimizing your brewing processes:
+Discover our comprehensive overview brochure that outlines how Anderson-Negele can assist you in optimizing your brewing processes.